DSU-team/javascript_engineer/README.md

 You will be working closely with the best engineers in town enjoying all the benefits of product development.
 We encourage initiative, creative and proactive approach and fully support our talents on all the levels.
 And by saying that we really mean that.

 P.S. **You can either be experienced Java and/or JS developer**- nevermind, we're looking for people who are passionate about their craft and who are ready for a challenge!
 Feel free to reach out.
+Same as you don't have some of the skills or experience that are mentioned above.

 #### Sense of humor is a must at DSU.